frdfsnlght/aix-SQLite/README.md

 These methods execute one or more SQL statements contained in a file.
 The file can contain both SQL statements, blank lines, and comments.
 In-line comments start with "--" and end at the end of the line.
-Multi-line comments start with "/*" and end with "*/".
-Line continuation is also supported by using "\" as the last character in a broken line.
+Multi-line comments start with "\&ast;" and end with "&ast;/".
+Line continuation is also supported by using "\\" as the last character in a broken line.
 Each statement can optionally end in a semicolon.
 The literal string "\n" will be replaced with an actual newline character in any SQL statement.
 Execution stops at the first error.
 The methods return the number of statements successfully executed.